 I’ve been lucky enough to hunt a variety of species nationwide, I’ve learnt a lot, met some real characters, had some incredible experiences and long may it continue.
 That 40” red stag is waiting for me somewhere, I’ve just got to earn the opportunity.

-Zulu boots: For a pair of boots that are grunty enough to handle steep country above the bush line, these things are comfortable straight out of the box.
+Zulu Boots: For a pair of boots that are grunty enough to handle steep country above the bush line, these things are comfortable straight out of the box.
 Couple them with a decent pair of socks and there’s little to no breaking in required.

-Crux Top: Best for warm weather, this thing soaks up your sweat, dries quickly and doesn’t stink anywhere near as badly as other polyester garments.
+Eclipse Top: Best for warm weather, this thing soaks up your sweat, dries quickly and doesn’t stink anywhere near as badly as other polyester garments.

-Traverse Jacket: This will keep out the wind, provide you with some warmth, but it breathes, so you won’t sweat like you would in a soft shell.
+Legacy Jacket: This will keep out the wind, provide you with some warmth, but it breathes, so you won’t sweat like you would in a soft shell.
 A real do it all jacket for hunting year-round.

 Kayan Neck Gaiter: Stops the animals seeing that ugly mug, keeps the sun off when it’s hot, the heat in when it’s cold.
 A really versatile piece of kit that is always with me when on a hunt.